 How to Keep Score in Baseball

 The first baseball match I ever scored was the first official night game at Wrigley Field, on August 9th, 1988.
-I had a game program that I’d obtained when I visited Shea Stadium for the first time in 1987–an exciting Mets-Pirates doubleheader–and in the middle was a scorecard.
+I had a game program that I’d obtained when I visited Citi Field (then Shea Stadium) for the first time in 1987–an exciting Mets-Pirates doubleheader–and in the middle was a scorecard.
 It’s a shame that I no longer have that program.
 As many of you fans will recall, the game was supposed to take place against the Phillies; game started but was called after four innings due to rain.
 The next day, NBC broadcast the Mets against the Cubs, and I can still remember the game quite vividly.

 In this post, I intend to share with you my knowledge of how to keep score in baseball, and this will add a whole new level of appreciation for you for the game.
 Not only will you be able to look back at each game whatever you’d like, but for many, including myself, keeping score in baseball is a unique art form that should be considered by any aficionado of baseball.